haggen/ko.resource/README.md

       // The first argument is the path to the resource
       // In this example, every action will be called with '/users' prefix, so
       // to fetch all your collection it will make a GET request to '/users'.
-      // Or to save a new object, it will make a POST request to '/users'.
       '/users',

-      // The second argument is our schema for observable properties.
+      // The second argument is the schema for observable attributes.
       // It's optional, but if you want to apply bindings to an empty model,
-      // you must first set here the default values your're going to use.
+      // you must first set here the default values your're going to use,
+      // otherwise you'll get undefined.
       {
         name: '',
         age: 0,

-        // Functions here will treated as ko.computed
+        // Functions here will result in ko.computed
         intro: function() {
           return 'Hi, my name is ' + this.name() + ' and I'm ' + this.age() + ' years old';
         }
       },

-      // The third and last argument is a hash of arbitrary, non observable properties and methods
+      // The third and last argument is a hash of arbitrary, non observable attributes and methods
       // of our model.
-It may contain a method called 'initialize' that will be triggered as
+It also accept a special method called 'initialize' that, if set, will
-      // constructor for your new models.
+      // be called when constructing a new instance.
       {
         introduce: function() {
           alert(this.intro());
         },

         initialize: function() {
           this.introduce();
         }
       }
     });

-Now, let's play with your new model.
+Now, let's play with our new model.

     var bob = new User({
       name: 'Bob',